Particular/docs.particular.net/samples/pipeline/session-filtering/sample.md

 snippet: apply-session-header

-The second behavior checks incoming messages for the session key header and only processes messages with a matching session key:
+The second behavior checks incoming messages for the session key header and only processes messages that have a matching session key:

 snippet: filter-incoming-messages